ComDubai/jay-discordrichpresence/README.md

 STEPS😴

-a) Find qb-smallresources in your files
+a) Find qb-smallresources in your server files

-b) Inside of qb-smallresources, delete discord.lua out of the client and server folder
+b) Inside of qb-smallresources, delete discord.lua out of both the client and server folder

 c) Go in to qb-smallresources config.lua and remove Line 46 to 67
 ```